ashleyrobycreates/FiveMinuteFarms/README.md

 The project is organized as follows:

 - **Landing Page:** The landing page provides the user with options to navigate the web application, log in and gives an overview of what to expect.

+**Sign Up Sign In** The user can sign up or sign in if they want to.

+**Weather API** Using third-party API, this allows users to get the weather based on their locale, and use this to help with planting needs.

 **Spotify Profile API Music Player:** Using the third-party API allows users to link their Spotify profile directly onto the web app page, and consequently play music from their own library for themselves, and for the healthy growth of their seedlings and garden.